spring-attic/spring-hadoop/README.md

     gradlew

 from the project root folder.
 This will compile the sources, run the tests and create the artifacts.
-Note that by default, only the vanilla Hadoop tests are running - you can enable additional tests by adding the tasks `enableHBaseTests`, `enableHiveTests` and `enablePigTests` (or `enableAllTests` in short).
+Note that by default, only the vanilla Hadoop tests are running - you can enable additional tests by adding the tasks `enableHBaseTests`, `enableHiveTests`, `enablePigTests` and `webHdfsTests` (or `enableAllTests` in short).
 You can disable all tests by skipping the `test` task:

     gradlew -x test